 3. Instagram is only effective for areas such as fashion, travel and sport companies

 The platform lives from its concept of visually appealing pictures, so it’s easy to think that you can just advertise products which can be well presented on a picture.
-After all, how could you visualize insurance?
+After all, how could you visualise insurance?
 Speaking of experience, storytelling and other creative ideas offer a good deal of possibilities to present these kinds of services effectively.
 For a more detailed insight, have a look at our case studies about Moderna (a Swedish insurance company) and Länsförsäkringar Fastighetsförmedling (a Swedish real estate agency).

 4. You only need nice pictures for a good performance on Instagram

-In relation to the previous myth, it’s common belief that a good Instagram advertisement is only measured by visual appeal.
+In relation to the previous myth, it’s a common belief that a good Instagram advertisement is only measured by visual appeal.
 Sure, good pictures are the be-all and end-all of Instagram marketing but it is not THE indicator for success – neither for the marketing on your company account nor for that on the influencer’s account.
 Instagram gets spammed with visually high-quality photos every day.
 But to stand out of the crowd, you also need to deliver posts with high-quality content or respectively make sure your chosen influencer does.
 So, what are “posts with high-quality content”?
 The keyword is added value: with storytelling, personality, useful tips and basically arousing emotions in the target group, you can attract their attention.

 5. You can only reach a female target group through Instagram

 It appears that female influencers dominate the scene but the numbers actually speak a different language: There are only 1% more female influencers than male influencers on Instagram.
-Also the amount of male followers is underestimated.
+Also, the amount of male followers is underestimated.
 In the younger target groups (between 18 and 34 years old) are even more male than female users.
 How profitable an Instagram marketing activation with males as the target audience can be, shows a study of PWC: Men spend almost double the amount of money on purchases related to an influencer advertising.

 6. Business accounts have disadvantages compared to private accounts

 There still is this rumour, that the reach would decrease if you switch from a private to a business account.
-In reality, a whole new range of possibilities to do marketing opens up for you, when you have a business account.
+In reality, a whole new range of possibilities to do marketing opens up for you, when